Politics In Second Life: Camping On a Nude Beach Waiting For Something Interesting To Happen

 “I have no background in politics other than this page,” he said.
 He simply wanted to change the world.

-If land permissions are to blame for the Clinton incident, then we’re starting to see a trend.
-The defacement of the Edwards campaign headquarters could have been avoided with proper land permissions.
-All the more reason why candidates who are serious about campaigning in Second Life will ultimately want to employ professionals to build and manage the in-world campaigns.
-As soon as we start seeing larger numbers in the candidates groups that’s probably what will happen.
-In the meantime the Second Life campaigns are more like virtual fan clubs for politicians than official political machines.
+If land permissions are to blame for the Clinton incident, we’re starting to see a trend.
+Proper land settings would have prevented the defacement of the Edwards campaign headquarters.
+These examples are more reasons why candidates who are serious about campaigning in Second Life will ultimately want to employ professionals to build and manage their virtual campaigns.

 Looks like someone has been reading the Second Choices blog.
 The sincerest form of flattery and all that…